We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

 Additionally, on their website, Converse announced that the brand will be making contributions to the It Gets Better Project and OUT Metrowest (a Boston-based organization for LGBTQ youth.)

-Last year, Converse released a pride line partnering with celebrity Miley Cyrus, who identified as gender fluid and pansexual.
+Last year, Converse released a pride line partnering with celebrity Miley Cyrus, who identifies as gender fluid and pansexual.
 Cyrus was quoted saying, “I don’t relate to being boy or girl, and I don’t have to have my partner relate to boy or girl.”
-As a young celebrity with high reach (albeit with a controversial history) and open views toward sexuality, she was a natural choice for the brand to partner with in a celebrity endorsement.
+As a young celebrity with high reach and progressive views on gender and sexuality, she was a natural choice for the brand to partner with in a celebrity endorsement.

-It's worth reiterating that we're seeing a consistent trend in brands diving beyond the general branding of "pride" with rainbows to specifically focusing on individual aspects of the LGBTQ community.
-Converse has been releasing pride themed shoes for several years now, and given that Nike (who is not shy toward controversial marketing tactics) is their parent company, their progressive view towards pride branding is not surprising at all.
+It's worth reiterating that we're seeing a consistent trend in brands diving beyond the general branding of "pride" with rainbow products to specifically focusing on individual aspects of the LGBTQ community.
+Converse has been releasing pride themed shoes for several years now, and given that Nike is their parent company, their progressive view towards pride branding is not surprising at all.

 The denim jeans brand, Levi's is known for having a history of support for the LGBTQ community.
 In fact, earlier this year the company received a perfect score of 100 from the Human Rights Campaign's Corporate Equality Index for the sixteenth year in a row!